Why Customers Stop Coming Back

-As of 2017, there were nearly 1.3 million hair and nail salons in the United States, with projections showing growth to over 1.5 million by 2022, according to an IBISWorld Industry report.
+As of 2022, there were nearly 1.5 million hair and nail salons in the United States, with projections showing growth to over 2.1 million by 2028, according to an IBIS World Report.
 That’s a lot of competition, especially in larger cities where there is a higher concentration of people.
 If your salon does not distinguish itself from the dozens of others in the surrounding area, it could get lost in the void.

 But how do you set your salon apart from the many?
 The first step is to get your story straight.
 Your salon’s story, and how you tell it, matters.
 It gives your customers an anchor – something that connects them to your salon – and builds brand loyalty that goes beyond just the cost of services.

 But standing out doesn’t mean being everything to everybody.
 A Wunderman study found that 89% of consumers are loyal to a brand that shares their values.
 Identify what makes your salon unique, find your tribe, and appeal specifically to their wants and needs.

 Their Experience Was Just Good Enough

 Your first-time customers had a better-than-okay experience, but not an over-the-moon one; they were satisfied with the service they received and what they paid for it, but they wouldn’t lose sleep over never coming back.

 Especially in the beginning of a relationship, business-customer relationships included, it is important to go above and beyond.
 That’s not to say that this level of customer care should drop once a client is hooked, but at the start of a new relationship, salons need to woo their new clients a bit; pull out all the stops and show them what it’s really like to be a customer at XYZ Salon.
 Figure out you’re A Game and make sure every customer that walks into your salon gets to experience it.